demisto/content/Packs/AtlassianConfluenceCloud/Integrations/AtlassianConfluenceCloud/README.md

 ### confluence-cloud-comment-create
 ***
-Creates a comment for a given content.<br/>
+Creates a comment for the given content.<br/>
-Note: To view the expansion of content properties, execute confluence-cloud-content-list and confluence-cloud-content-search command.
+Note: To view the expansion of content properties, execute the confluence-cloud-content-list and confluence-cloud-content-search commands.

 #### Base Command